 It didn't take me long to decide where I wanted to set my first campaign.
-The generic D&D world was too bland and featureless for me and I didn't have time to make my own, so I knew I would have to choose a published campaign setting.
+The generic D&D world of 3.0 was too bland and featureless for me and I didn't have time to make my own, so I knew I would have to choose a published campaign setting.
 By that time I had already played the Baldur's Gate series of video games (some of the best games ever made) and they had given me a real feel for the Forgotten Realms, and some love for it, too.
 I'd also read some of R.A.
 Salvatore's Drizzt Do'Urden books by then and they gave off a bit of the Realms feel.
 I asked my friend Dan for the book for my birthday and Christmas in 2001 knowing that I would put it to good use.
 Little did I suspect that I would still be using it in 2007, and running the same campaign.
 We would call it our "main campaign," and though we took time to play other things, we played the same campaign for four or five years.

 I did not base my game on a city already presented in the Realms, however.
 I already had a city in mind by the time I got the book and I'd visualized it to such an extent that none of the published cities could match up.
 I wanted to make a home town for my player characters that was based more on my vision than the book, so I decided to simply place my city in the Realms.
 After doing some reading I knew I wanted to set my city in the North, and I picked a spot at the juncture of the River Surbin and the River Rauvin.
 I came up with a name for the city fairly easily and it has been called Thandell ever since.
 Based on my vision of the place, I knew it would be Lawful Good overall, but with a frontier sort of ruggedness.
 Thandell would not have the elegance, delicacy, or shiny optimism of Silverymoon.
 Below is a map showing the locations of Thandell and its closest neighbors.